rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 For my husband is not at home; he has gone on a long journey; ^0719

-he took a bag of money with him; at full moon he will come home. ^0720
+he took a bag of money with him; at full moon he will come home." ^0720

 With much seductive speech she persuades him; with her smooth talk she compels him. ^0721